muzhouzhang/teaching/ess_2021_tips.md

   ungroup()
 ```

-The chunk below shows a section of the filled data.
+The chunk below shows a part of the filled data.

     ## # A tibble: 240 x 4
     ##    region  transportation_type date       traffic